 Your accuracy on even the simplest tasks is affected by sleep deprivation.
 When you get a goodnight’s sleep, you will suddenly have more response time to problems, and so you will be solving them better.

 Also, good sleep transforms your reactions into responses.
 Because of this, you won’t be losing your temper or saying things that hurt others at the moment and hurt you later.
 You will be able to judge situations better, take the necessary time to assess it well and come up with a good response.
 All of this helps you perform better at work.

 A burnout occurs when a person is extremely exhausted – physically, mentally, and emotionally.
 This can happen for a number of reasons, but the top contender is continued stress, work pressure, and sleep deprivation.

-When you start sleeping better, you slowly heal these exhaustions.
+When you start sleeping better, you slowly heal those exhaustions.
 Your stress is taken care of, you are better at handling the pressure at work, also you get the wisdom to let go of responsibilities which you know you cannot accommodate.

 Learning how to say no to some (apparent) opportunities when you have got too much on your plate already, is a skill that comes in handy when trying to perform better at work.

-- You will have better memory
+- You will have a better memory

 All the important information that comes your way during the day is assimilated during sleep.
 This makes it obvious that sleep plays a major role in memory.